surveyjs/survey-creator/docs/get-started-react.md

 Survey Creator for React is distributed as a <a href="https://www.npmjs.com/package/survey-creator-react" target="_blank">survey-creator-react</a> npm package.
 Run the following command to install it:

+Survey Creator for React consists of two npm packages: [`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core) (platform-independent code) and [`survey-creator-react`](https://www.npmjs.com/package/survey-creator-react) (rendering code).
+Run the following command to install `survey-creator-react`.
+The `survey-creator-core` package will be installed automatically as a dependency.

 ```cmd
 npm install survey-creator-react --save
 ```